-cluster with an Ingress Controller is pretty easy task for Ubuntu.
+Installing the kind cluster with an Ingress Controller is pretty easy task for Ubuntu.
 But configuring opening Ingress domains by wildcard locally - already not so easy!
 So, let's describe the steps on how to do this!
 It's tested by me on Ubuntu 22.04 and 23.10, but should work well for other versions too.

-feature built-in, so you don't need to install the dnsmasq
+Fortunately, modern Ubuntu versions use systemd-resolved for DNS resolving, that have the dnsmasq feature built-in, so you don't need to install the dnsmasq as a separate package.

-Here are the steps to configure opening all subdomains of the .kind
+Here are the steps to configure opening all subdomains of the .kind top level domain through your kind Ingress Controller:

 - Enable the

-by creating a config file ``/etc/NetworkManager/conf.d/00-use-dnsmasq.conf`:
+dnsmasqmodule in thesystemd-resolvedby creating a config file ``/etc/NetworkManager/conf.d/00-use-dnsmasq.conf`:

 # This enabled the dnsmasq plugin.